Ellwoode History, Family Crest & Coats of Arms

 The history of the name Ellwoode begins with the Anglo-Saxon tribes of Britain.
 It is derived from an ancient Chieftain titled Aldwold.

 Early Origins of the Ellwoode family

-Another 177 words (13 lines of text) covering the years 1639 and 1713 are included under the topic Early Ellwoode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellwoode research.
+Another 89 words (6 lines of text) covering the years 1639 and 1713 are included under the topic Early Ellwoode History in all our PDF Extended History products and printed products wherever possible.

 Ellwoode Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Ellwoode has been recorded under many different variations, including Elwood, Ellwood, Ellward, Elward and others.

 Early Notables of the Ellwoode family (pre 1700)